Overview of the Landlord-Tenant Laws in Michigan

 Rental Agreement Laws in Michigan

-When the lease is over 12 months, a written rental agreement is required.
-A written agreement isn’t required for any tenancy shorter than 12 months.
-In Michigan, the lease cannot include a provision that does any of the following:
+When a lease agreement is 12 months or longer, a written rental agreement is required.
+However, a written agreement isn't required for any tenancy shorter than 12 months.

 • Requires the tenant to give the landlord a power of attorney